dialogic-godot/dialogic/README.md

 Now you can add the node `addons/dialogs/Dialog.tscn` to your scenes, assign the desired variable values or `DialogResource` file and use it on your projects.

 ## Changelog
+v0.4 - Dialog editor
-v0.3 - Using Resources
+ - Added a new panel to the editor v0.3 - Using Resources
  - Removed requirement for `global.gd` and `characters.gd` autoload scripts.
  - Added `DialogResource` and `DialogCharacterResource` resources to create a cleaner way of specifying dialog content